Jeane Kirkpatrick: Awards and prizes

 In 1995 she received the Walter Judd Freedom Award from The Fund for American Studies.
 In 2007, the Conservative Political Action Conference (CPAC) honored Kirkpatrick with the creation of the Jeane Kirkpatrick Academic Freedom Award.
 The first recipient was Marine Corps reservist and correspondent Matt Sanchez.
 Kirkpatrick was inducted into the Oklahoma Women's Hall of Fame in 1984.

 In popular culture

 Kirkpatrick was portrayed by Lorelei King in the 2002 BBC production of Ian Curteis's The Falklands Play.

+Comedic actress Nora Dunn portrayed Jean on a 1987 episode of Saturday Night Live hosted by Steve Martin as a contestant on a game show called "Common Knowledge".
 In Berkeley Breathed's daily comic strip Bloom County, Kirkpatrick becomes former Meadow Party Presidential candidate Bill the Cat's love interest before he is exposed as using that relationship to perform espionage for the Soviet Union.

-A play written by Louis Nevaer, Reagan's Athena, about her tenure as ambassador to the U.N. premiered at the Fringe in New York in August 2016.